 Elyse serves as co-chair of the Programs Committee and as a member of the Executive Committee for the Virginia Workers’ Compensation Inn of Court.
 Elyse is also a member of VTLA’s Advanced Annual Workers’ Compensation Retreat Planning Committee.

 In her free time, Elyse is an active member of the Richmond Junior League, through which she volunteers to provide after-school activities for at-risk children and their parents.
-She also tries to catch as many concerts as possible and loves spending time with her family, including her husband, her parents, her brother, and her sister, brother-in-law, and little
+She also tries to catch as many concerts as possible and loves spending time with her family.

 If you have been injured at work or through the negligence of another individual or entity, contact us at Call (804) 999-9999 for a free initial consultation to discuss your case.
 We will fight to get you the justice you deserve.